mateusz-mowka/tboot_linux/Documentation/x86/microcode.rst

 executed by the other SMT sibling, can also result in similar, unpredictable behavior.

+CPUs that enumerate Uniform Microcode Update capability are immune to this behavior.
+Since these processors will ensure the update is done only at the end of the instruction.

 To eliminate this case, a stop_machine()-based CPU synchronization was introduced as a way to guarantee that all logical CPUs will not execute any code but just wait in a spin loop, polling an atomic variable.